Java programmer expert

-Object comparison is the process of checking whether two objects are the same or not based on data or references.
-In Java, objects are created from classes and each object has its own set of data and defined behavior.
+Object comparison is the process of checking whether or not two objects are the same, based on data or references.
+In Java, objects are created from classes, and each object has its own set of data and defined behaviour.
 However, we can also compare whether the objects occur at the same location in memory, and if so, they are not two objects, but one and the same.

-In this article, we will show how to compare objects in Java correctly, either based on the data in the objects or their references, using practical examples.
-You will also learn how the equals() method is implemented and works, and we will also mention the importance of implementing the hashCode() method for efficient comparison of objects using the hash algorithm.
+In this article, we will use practical examples to show how to correctly compare objects in Java, either based on the data in the objects or their references.
+You will also learn how the equals() method is implemented and works, and we will also mention the importance of implementing the hashCode() method to efficiently compare objects using the hash algorithm.

 Example: